 - 0.5% commission charged on investments under $99,999.

 - RRSP, TFSA, RESP, RRIF, LIRA, Joint, and Corporate investing options available.

 Justwealth is an online wealth management group that auto-manages investment portfolios.
 Though Justwealth is a Toronto-based registered portfolio manager, Canadians living in all ten provinces are eligible to invest with Justwealth.
-Though Justwealth is a robo-advisor, they specialize in providing financial advice and portfolio management.
+Justwealth is a robo-advisor and specializes in providing financial advice and portfolio management.

 Justwealth’s fees are standard across the board for robo-advisors in Canada, starting at 0.5% on investments under $500k.
 Investments over the $500k threshold are charged at a rate of 0.4%.
 Justwealth also offers an average ETF rate of 0.2%, with automatic portfolio rebalancing and USD investment accounts available.

 Unlike many of the best robo-advisors in Canada, Justwealth clients have access to Registered Portfolio Managers who can provide advice and insight based on their expertise.
 With the added luxury of Registered Portfolio Managers, a minimum investment of $5,000 is required to open an account with Justwealth.